oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

         that links the software images
         to your Oracle Single Sign-On login credentials.
         This database is automatically checked when
-        you use docker pull to obtain images from OCR.
+        you use Docker pull to obtain images from OCR.

    **Note**: This step is only needed once for each image name (not the tag level).
    For example, if you accept the terms for the "weblogic_cpu" link in the "middleware" repository, then the acceptance applies to all versions of WebLogic CPU images.

-1. Log docker in to the Oracle Container Registry.
+1. Log Docker in to the Oracle Container Registry.
 For example, the following command will prompt for your SSO credentials:

    ```shell
    $ docker login container-registry.oracle.com
    ```

-1. Use docker to pull the desired image:
+1. Use Docker to pull the desired image:

    ```shell
    $ docker pull container-registry.oracle.com/middleware/weblogic_cpu:12.2.1.4-generic-jdk8-ol8